Philosophy Department Graduate Student Handbook

 Ph.D.

 Ph.D. students entering with an M.A. in Philosophy take 30 hours (10 classes) of coursework.
 Students entering the Ph.D. program without an M.A. in Philosophy take 48 hours (16 classes) of coursework.
-All students, regardless of whether they enter with a prior M.A., must take nine courses in the following fields:
+All students, regardless of whether they enter with a prior M.A., must satisfy both historical and topical coursework requirements.
+Historical courses foreground historical methods in philosophical study, such as focusing on a period or figure.
+Topical courses foreground topical modes of philosophical study, such as focusing on a question or philosophical problem.

 Students entering with an M.A. will have their graduate transcripts evaluated by the Director of Graduate Studies in order to determine which of these course requirements have already been satisfied at the graduate level.